isazeberio/kodaqs-cli_git_docker/git.md

 ## Introduction

-Git is a widely used version control system that helps track changes in code, enabling collaboration and effective management of software projects.
+Git is a distributed version control system that helps track changes in code, enabling collaboration and effective management of software projects.
 It ensures that researchers can maintain a history of their work, experiment with different approaches, and revert to previous versions if needed.

+Here we explain the basic concepts of Git.

+### Repository

+A repository (repo) is the basic unit that Git operates.
+It contains all the files and directories of a project, and their entire history.

+* Local Repository: stored on your computer, can be synchronized (push / pull) to a remote repository.

+* Remote Repository: hosted on a server / platform such as GitHub or GitLab, which allows multiple people to collaborate on the project.

+### Commit

+A commit is a snapshot of a repository at a specific point in time.
+Each commit has a unique identifier and contains the changes (deletion / addition / update) made since the last commit.
+You can browse the history of commits and go back to anywhere you want.

+### Push and pull

+* When you want to make the remote repository in sync with your local one and share your changes to others, you ***push*** the commits in the local repository to the remote one.

+* The reverse action: when you want to sync your local repository with the remote repository, you ***pull*** commits from the remote repository to the local one.

+### Merge and conflict

+When pushing and pulling, commits are merged.
+When git cannot merge commits automatically, conflicts occur and must be resolved manually.

 ## Installation